mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 This is because, both our "user info object, and instances of the `Error` class have a `name` property whose value is a string.

-> What we're seeing here is, when a value has a type that includes a union, we're only able
+> What we are seeing here is, when a value has a type that includes a union, we are only able
 > to use the "common behavior" that's guaranteed to be there.

 ### Narrowing with type guards

-Ultimately, we kind of need to "separate" the two potential possibilities for our value, or we won't be able to get very far.
-We can do this with type guards.
+Ultimately, we need to "separate" the two potential possibilities for our value, or we won't be able to get very far.
+We can do this with [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).

 > Type guards are expressions, which when used with control flow statement, allow us to
 > have a more specific type for a particular value.

-I like to think of these as "glue" between the compile-time type-checking and runtime execution of your code.
-We'll work with one that you should already be familiar with to start: `instanceof`.
+I like to think of these as "glue" between the compile time type-checking and runtime execution of your code.
+We will work with one that you should already be familiar with to start: `instanceof`.

 ```ts twoslash